hnagnurtme/NavNexus/Frontend/docs/chatbot-api.md

 ```

 - `prompt` is required.
-- `workspaceId`/`topicId` are optional but enable backend grounding.
+- `workspaceId`/`topicId` are optional but enable backend grounding. `topicId` should be the `nodeId` returned by the knowledge-tree API for the currently selected node.
 - `contexts` mirrors the chips users pin in the UI.
 Each entry must include a `type` of `node` or `file` today; extend the union if new context types ship.
+When the context references a knowledge node or evidence already known to the system, populate both `id` and `entityId` with the canonical identifier (free-form contexts will omit `entityId`).
 - `history` includes the full conversation so the model can stay stateful. `nodeSnapshot`, `sourceSnapshot`, and `source` should simply echo what the UI showed for previous AI responses.

 ## Response Body (`ChatbotQueryResponse`)